ansys/pyfluent/doc/source/user_guide/new_meshing_workflows.rst

 Using meshing workflows
 =======================
-PyFluent supports accessing all Fluent meshing functionalities, including guided meshing workflows.
+Fluent meshing guided workflows are designed to make it easier to generate a volume mesh starting from CAD geometries.
+You can use PyFluent to access the guided workflows.

 Watertight geometry meshing workflow
 ------------------------------------